Developing an OPS Application

 int main(int argc, const char** argv) {

-//Initialise the OPS library, passing runtime args, and setting diagnostics level to low (1)
+//Initialize the OPS library, passing runtime args, and setting diagnostics level to low (1)

 ops_init(argc, argv,1);